 This kind of step-free or reduced step is an easier access option than a walk-in bath or a standard bath.
 There is also no risk of tripping involved in such bathing option.

-Grab rails placed at the convenient spots within the shower enclosure helps in providing a firm handhold while entering and exiting the shower.
+Grab rails placed at the convenient spots within the shower enclosure aids entering and exiting the shower.
 We can also provide a shower seat within the walk-in showers, which provides an extra help to the disabled people.
 There are multiple options for the shower doors as well- double sided, slide doors, pivot doors.

 A wet room is typically a larger shower area than the walk-in showers with an ease of taking a wheelchair into the bath.
 There is a half shower screen installed and if required, the shower doors can be done away altogether.
 This removes the obstruction and provides free entry and exit in the shower.